pypy/pypy.org/posts/2022/06/record-known-result.rst

         output_trace = []
         for op in trace:
             if is_call_elidable(op):
+                # op.args are the function,
-                key = op.args # the function, followed by the argument variables/consts
+                # followed by the argument variables/constants
+                key = op.args
                 previous_op = seen_calls.get(key)
                 if previous_op is not None:
                     replace_result_with(op, previous_op)